mastrup/ourHtagEditor/docs/changelog/README.md

 # Changelog
 Latest changes

+**v3.0.0**
+- Updated the package to use .NET 7 - Minimum required Umbraco version is 11.0.0.

 **v2.0.1**
 - Hiding the alignment selection on the property editor if only one option is allowed on the data type.